Patrice Buzzanell

 Patrice Buzzanell is a distinguished professor and former department chair for the Department of Communication at the University of South Florida and at the Brian Lamb School of Communication at Purdue University.
 Buzzanell focuses on organizational communication from a feminist viewpoint.
 A majority of the research Dr. Buzzanell has completed is geared towards how everyday interactions, identities, and social structures can be affected by the intersections of gender.
 She researches how these dynamics can impact overall practices, decisions, and results in the workplace, and more specifically, in the STEM fieldwork environments.

 Buzzanell has written four books and 85 book chapters, published over 80 journal articles, as well as contributed to numerous conference papers.
 She is also a highly involved professor at Purdue University, where she is affiliated faculty with both Women's, Gender, and Sexuality Studies and the Center for Families, serves as a faculty team advisor and maintains a courtesy appointment with the School of Engineering Education.
 She also serves as the Butler Chair and Director of the Susan Bulkeley Butler Center for Leadership Excellence.

 Life and education

 Buzzanell attended Towson University to earn her B.S., where she graduated summa cum laude.
 She attended Ohio University to earn her M.A., and then she also attended Purdue University to earn her Ph.D. in organizational communication.
-She worked as an associate professor for five years at Northern Illinois University taught in the Brian Lamb School of Communication at Purdue University.
+She worked as an associate professor for five years at Northern Illinois University.
+She taught in the Brian Lamb School of Communication at Purdue University from 1999 until 2017.
+Buzzanell left Purdue to teach at the University of South Florida.